-Cracker Barrel Hash Brown Casserole is the perfect copycat breakfast classic with shredded hash browns, cheddar cheese, sour cream and condensed soup.
+Cracker Barrel Hash Brown Casserole is a perfect copycat breakfast classic with shredded hash browns, cheese, sour cream and condensed soup.

 Potatoes are the perfect base for a starchy side dish and if you love this recipe you should try Ultimate Loaded Mashed Potatoes or Creamy Garlic Mashed Potatoes.
 They’re both the perfect starchy comfort food your whole family will love.
 Plus the bacon in the loaded mashed potatoes is just heavenly!

 CRACKER BARREL HASH BROWN CASSEROLE

 If you’re craving a new main dish for dinner or looking for something fun to serve up for brunch, this yummy copycat recipe from Cracker Barrel is the perfect comfort food recipe to try.
 It’s got a fairly short cook time and the prep is incredibly easy.
-We love serving it alongside Perfect Simple Roast Chicken or Classic Beef Meatloaf.
+You’ll love serving it alongside Perfect Simple Roast Chicken or Classic Beef Meatloaf.

-If you are looking for a dish that is the perfect blend of breakfast and dinner, you should try making hash brown casserole from this recipe we found at Cracker Barrel, which is one of our favorite late night hang out restaurants I used to love in college (it’s a secret travel guilty pleasure now).
+If you are looking for a dish that is the perfect blend of breakfast and dinner, you should try making hash brown casserole from this recipe we found at Cracker Barrel, which is perfect for breakfast or a late night hang out restaurant.

 It’s rich and savory and it doesn’t take the whole day to prep and bake.
-In fact I can usually prep the entire recipe in less than five minutes and I just put the pan in the oven before it even finished preheating!
+In fact you can probably prep the entire recipe in less than five minutes and just put the pan in the oven before it even finishes preheating!
 This dish couldn’t be any easier!

 This cheesy hash brown casserole is hearty enough to serve up in a breakfast for dinner scenario, or you can serve it in smaller portions for breakfast or brunch.
-You can also save if for later if you’re looking for a breakfast that’s filling and that you don’t have to make from scratch every morning.
-I love serving it with chicken tenders!
+You can also save it for later if you’re looking for a breakfast that’s filling and that you don’t have to make from scratch every morning.
+Kids will love having it with chicken tenders!

 - Super Crispy Chicken Tenders – This is the ultimate chicken tender recipe!